Samwise Gamgee: Fictional biography

+The War of the Ring

-Samwise Gamgee was Frodo Baggins's gardener, having inherited the position from his father, Hamfast "Gaffer" Gamgee, who was Bilbo Baggins's gardener.
-As "punishment" for eavesdropping on Gandalf's conversation with Frodo regarding the One Ring, Sam was made Frodo's first companion on his journey to Rivendell.
-They were joined by Meriadoc Brandybuck and Peregrin Took, Frodo's cousins, traveling together to Rivendell.
-At the Council of Elrond there, Sam joined the Fellowship of the Ring.
+As told in The Lord of the Rings, Samwise Gamgee is Frodo Baggins's gardener, having inherited the position from his father, Hamfast "Gaffer" Gamgee, who was Bilbo Baggins's gardener.
+As "punishment" for eavesdropping on Gandalf's conversation with Frodo about the One Ring, Sam is made Frodo's first companion on his journey to Rivendell.
+They are joined by Meriadoc Brandybuck and Peregrin Took, Frodo's cousins, travelling together to Rivendell.
+At the Council of Elrond there, Sam joins the Fellowship of the Ring.
 In the elvish land of Lothlórien, Galadriel gives Sam a small box of earth from her garden.

-When the Fellowship split up at the Falls of Rauros, Sam insisted on accompanying Frodo.
-Sam protected and cared for Frodo, who was growing weaker under the Ring's influence, as they moved through the dangerous lands toward Mordor.
-Sam distrusted Gollum, who became their guide into Mordor.
-His suspicions were proven right when Gollum betrayed them to the giant spider Shelob.
-When Shelob stung Frodo, Sam drove her off.
-When a band of orcs approached, Sam was forced to leave the apparently dead Frodo and take the Ring himself, and briefly became the Ring-bearer.
-He was momentarily tempted by its promise of power, but did not succumb to it.
-Sam then rescued Frodo (who had only been paralysed) from the orcs who held him captive.
-Sam returned the ring to Frodo.
-The two then journeyed through Mordor and into Mount Doom, where Gollum attacked Frodo and reclaimed the Ring, only to destroy both it and himself by falling into one of the Cracks of Doom.
+When the Fellowship splits up at the Falls of Rauros, Sam insists on accompanying Frodo.
+Sam protects and cares for Frodo, who is growing weaker under the Ring's influence, as they move through the dangerous lands toward Mordor.
+Sam distrusts Gollum, who became their guide into Mordor, leading them through the Dead Marshes.
+His suspicions are confirmed in the mountain pass of Cirith Ungol, where Gollum betrays them to the giant spider Shelob.
+Shelob stings Frodo, and Sam drives her off.
+A band of orcs approaches; Sam chooses to leave the apparently dead Frodo and take the Ring himself, and briefly becomes the Ring-bearer.
+He is momentarily tempted by the Ring's promise of power, but does not succumb to it.
+Sam then rescues Frodo (who had only been paralysed) from the Orcs who held him captive.
+Sam returns the ring to Frodo.
+The two journey through Mordor and into Mount Doom.
+Sam carries Frodo on his back for some of the way.
+Gollum attacks Frodo and reclaims the Ring, only to destroy both it and himself by falling into one of the Cracks of Doom.

+The Scouring of the Shire

-The hobbits returned home horrified to find the Shire under the control of "Sharkey" (Saruman) and his ruffians who had wantonly felled trees and despoiled the villages; the hobbits defeated them at the Battle of Bywater.
-Sam travelled the length and breadth of the Shire replanting trees, using the elf-queen Galadriel's gift of earth from her garden, and one seed of the elvish mallorn tree, which he planted at Hobbiton.
-The saplings grew at an astonishing rate.
+The hobbits return home horrified to find the Shire under the control of "Sharkey" (Saruman) and his ruffians who had wantonly felled trees and despoiled the villages; the hobbits defeat them at the Battle of Bywater and scour the Shire of all the ruffians and their works.
+Sam travels the length and breadth of the Shire replanting trees, using the elf-queen Galadriel's gift of earth from her garden, and one seed of the elvish mallorn tree, which he plants at Hobbiton.
+The saplings grow at an astonishing rate.